mui/material-ui/docs/src/pages/company/careers/full-stack-engineer.md

 Our mission is to make building UIs more accessible.
 The faster and simpler it is, and the broader the audience that can create custom UIs, the better.
-We believe that the best way to improve on these dimensions is to eliminate [80%](https://www.youtube.com/watch?v=GnO7D5UaDig&t=2451s) of the code that has to be written.
+We believe that the best way to improve on these dimensions is to eliminate [80%](https://www.youtube.com/watch?v=GnO7D5UaDig&t=2451s) of the code that has to be written: low-code.

 ### Why this is interesting